AI Answer Labdefinitions

 Answer share measures how often your brand actually appears inside the AI-generated answer itself.

-Citation share is straightforward: if you run the same query 20 times and your page appears in 6 citations, your citation share is 30%.
-[2] It’s a “share of shelf” metric—more visibility in the supporting evidence section means more exposure, even if users never scroll to traditional links.
+Ranking position is straightforward: if you run the same query 20 times and your brand appears in 6 of those answers, your ranking position is 30%.
+It’s a “share of shelf” metric—more visibility in the supporting evidence section means more exposure, even if users never scroll to traditional links.

 But answer share is arguably the bigger prize.
 Being named inside the AI-generated answer is the new “featured position,” because users treat that answer as the product of the ranking system itself.
 When you’re in the narrative, you’re part of the recommended shortlist.

 Click behavior reflects this divide.
-A study of B2B buyers found that roughly 90% click citations in AI summaries to verify details or compare vendors.
-[4] For serious researchers, showing up in citations effectively puts you on the shortlist.
+A study of B2B buyers found that roughly 90% click links in AI summaries to verify details or compare vendors.
+For serious researchers, showing up in the answer set effectively puts you on the shortlist.

-And because of answer drift and citation drift, a single appearance doesn’t mean much.
-The real metric is your 30-day answer share and citation share.
+And because of answer drift and ranking drift, a single appearance doesn’t mean much.
+The real metric is your 30-day answer share and ranking position.
 Are you consistently present, or are you only showing up once in a while due to randomness or model sampling?
 That trend line will tell you far more than any single snapshot.
-[7]

-Once you measure both answer share and citation share, better questions emerge: Which models consistently include us in the answer?
+Once you measure both answer share and ranking position, better questions emerge: Which models consistently include us in the answer?
 Which only cite us?
 Where are we part of the “default” set of trusted sources?
 And where are we easily swapped out for competitors with similar authority?

 A Cleaner Mental Model

-AI personalization shapes which version of an answer a specific person sees.
+AI target buyerlization shapes which version of an answer a specific person sees.
 Answer drift shapes which brands the model cites inside that answer over time.
 Personalization is the user lens; drift is the model lens.

-For teams, this mental model maps cleanly to responsibilities:
+For teams, this mental model maps cleanly to who owns what:

-Once you know whether a problem lives in eligibility, personalization, or answer drift, you can stop throwing random tactics at it and focus on the right layer.
+The Trends Desk reads movement on all of these daily; the AEO Strategic Plan tells each team what to ship this week.
+Once you know whether a problem lives in eligibility, target buyerlization, or answer drift, you can stop throwing random tactics at it and focus on the right pillar.

 How Personalization Is Changing How Your Customers Search for Product Options